PaulRosset/previs/README.md

 - Find a better solutions for the low level images that reside in `baseImages/` folder.
 They are currently hosted on the official docker registry.
 The workflow to add a version or a language support is not very convenient, because we have to create the images locally then send it to the official docker registry, can we a better way to do this ?
 - Adding support for more Languages
 - Adding support for more commands (Env Variables are **High** priority)
-- Add support for indicating the loading states, when pulling, building and starting.
+- Clean when aborting via SIGNALs
 - Add other functionalities...

 ### License